 We are registering the shares of common stock on behalf of the selling security holders.
-Sales of shares may be made by selling security holders, including their respective donees, pledges, transferees or other successors-in-interest directly to purchasers or to or through underwriters, broker-dealers or through agents.
-As used herein, "selling security holders" includes donees, pledges, transferees or other successors-in-interest selling shares received after the date of this prospectus from a selling security holder as a gift, pledge, partnership distribution or other non-sale related transfer.

-Sales may be made from time to time on the American Stock Exchange or otherwise, at market prices prevailing at the time of sale, at prices related to market prices, or at negotiated or fixed prices.
+Sales of shares may be made by selling security holders, including their respective donees, transferees, pledgees or other successors-in-interest, directly to purchasers or to or through underwriters, broker-dealers or through agents.
+Sales may be made from time to time on the American Stock Exchange or other exchange upon which the shares may be listed, the over-the-counter market or otherwise, at market prices prevailing at the time of sale, at prices related to market prices, or at negotiated or fixed prices.
 The shares may be sold by one or more of, or a combination of, the following:

-- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction (including crosses in which the same broker acts as agent for both sides of the transaction); - purchases by a broker-dealer as principal and resale by such broker-dealer, including resales for its account, pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchases; - · through options, swaps or derivatives; - · in privately negotiated transactions; - · in making short sales or in transactions to cover short sales; and - · put or call option transactions relating to the shares.
+- a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction (including crosses in which the same broker acts as agent for both sides of the transaction); - purchases by a broker-dealer as principal and resale by such broker-dealer, including resales for its account, pursuant to this prospectus; - ordinary brokerage transactions and transactions in which the broker solicits purchases; - through options, swaps or derivatives; - in privately negotiated transactions; - in making short sales or in transactions to cover short sales; and - put or call option transactions relating to the shares.